wp-plugins/gwebpro-store-locator/readme.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Click on add new plugin.
+2. Search 'Gwebpro store locator' and install it.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Place `<?php do_action('[GwebproStoreLocator]'); ?>` in your templates or Create or edit a page and add the [GwebproStoreLocator] short code.
+4. Place `<?php do_action('[GwebproStoreLocator]'); ?>` in your templates or Create or edit a page and add the [GwebproStoreLocator] short code.

 = Icons =